ian-lastname/ian-lastname.github.io/essays/SoftEngineeringRef.md

 ---
 layout: essay
 type: essay
-title: Engineering: The Soft Kind That Is
+title: Engineering, The Soft Kind That Is
 # All dates must be YYYY-MM-DD format!
 date: 2022-01-19
 labels: